-As we suggested in our studies in Isaiah, a central theme of Jonah is God's dealings with the Gentiles.
+A central theme of Jonah is God's dealings with the Gentiles.
 Jonah is initially reluctant to carry the good news to non-Jews, but he is now forced to realize that they are without hope apart from the God of Israel.

-9 But I will sacrifice unto thee with the voice of thanksgiving;15 I will pay that that I have vowed.--Such psalms of praise regularly end with a promise to worship the Lord, and Jonah follows that convention.
+9 But I will sacrifice unto thee with the voice of thanksgiving; 16 I will pay that that I have vowed.
+Such psalms of praise regularly end with a promise to worship the Lord, and Jonah follows that convention.
 And what is the word of thanksgiving that he proposes to offer?

-Salvation is of the LORD.16--This expression appears only one other place, in Ps 3:8, David's prayer when he fled from Absalom.
+Salvation is of the LORD.--This expression appears only one other place, in Ps 3:8, David's prayer when he fled from Absalom.
 As we have seen from Jonah's repeated allusions to Ps 42-43, this experience was a model for him, and he draws his culminating word of praise from that history.
 Now that God has delivered him, he will declare publicly to all who will hear, "Salvation is of the Lord."
-So Ps 22 anticipates that after the suffering one is delivered,